What's it really like?

-Gay Tokyo conveniently packed into a handful of streets all located Shinjuku Ni-Chome (pronounced nee-chomay).
-Ni Chome the gay center of Tokyo has over 300 gay bars, clubs, saunas, cruise clubs and everything else small packed into a couple of small blocks in the center of Tokyo.
-The Shinjuku neighbourhood is mixed with big business, shopping and entertainment and of course Tokyo’s gay center.
+Gay Tokyo is conveniently packed into a handful of streets all located Shinjuku Ni-Chome (pronounced nee-chomay).
+Ni Chome the gay center of Tokyo has over 300 gay bars, clubs, saunas, cruise clubs, and everything else small packed into a couple of small blocks in the center of Tokyo.
+The Shinjuku neighborhood is mixed with big business, shopping and entertainment, and of course Tokyo’s gay center.

 With an ancient history of gay sex and no religious hostility towards homosexuality, one could imagine Japan would be at the forefront of LGBT rights.
-Same sex sexual activity has been legal for over 130 years yet LGBT individuals and couples maybe face legal challenges and lack the same legal protections given to couples of the opposite sex and non-LGBT individuals.
+Same-sex sexual activity has been legal for over 130 years yet LGBT individuals and couples face legal challenges and lack the same legal protections given to couples of the opposite sex and non-LGBT individuals.

 Dating back for thousands of years, Japanese arts and books of culture describe with clarity records of men sleeping with men.
-Same sex activities were recorded across all of Japanese society from Samurais to Monks and even Emperors, who were described having homosexual relationships.
+Same-sex activities were recorded across all of Japanese society from Samurais to Monks and even Emperors, who were described as having homosexual relationships.

-In recent times polls indicate that the majority of Japanese citizens favour accepting homosexuality into society (Pew Research, 2013).
-Although this has not translated into mainstream politics as most political parties neither openly support or oppose LGBT rights.
+In recent times polls indicate that the majority of Japanese citizens favor accepting homosexuality into society (Pew Research, 2013).
+Although this has not translated into mainstream politics as most political parties neither openly support nor oppose LGBT rights.
 As such, discrimination based on sexual orientation differs between cities and regions across Japan.